jishal919/TerminalMusicPlayer/README.md

     python startApp.py
     ```

-2. Once started, the terminal will display a local IP address.
+2. Once started, the terminal will display a local IP address , it will be like "http://127.0.0.1:5000"

 3. Open your web browser and visit the displayed local IP address to access the preview page of the music player.

-## Usage

-- Once the application is running and accessed through the browser, follow on-screen instructions to interact with the music player.

-## Contributing

-Feel free to contribute to this project by forking the repository and submitting pull requests.
-Please follow the [contributing guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.